Residential Concrete Lifting and Leveling

 Polyurethane concrete lifting and leveling; what is it?

-Polyurethane concrete lifting is the process of injecting high density Polyurethane Foam underneath the concrete surface to lift it and stabilize the earthen material below.
+Polyurethane concrete lifting is the process of injecting hydrophobic (meaning it does not mix with water) Polyurethane Foam underneath the concrete surface to lift it and stabilize the earthen material below.
 This will lift the concrete back to level, help prevent the concrete from sinking further, fill void spaces, and help eliminate potential cracking in the future.

-Polyurethane foam injection will lift your concrete back into place for a fraction of the cost of replacing the whole concrete surface.
+Polyurethane foam injection will lift your concrete back into place usually for considerably less than the cost of replacing the whole concrete surface.

-The process is quick.
-A Polyurethane lifting job typically only takes several hours to complete, versus multiple days or longer for a new concrete pour.
+The process can be reasonably quick.
+A polyurethane foam lifting job typically takes 4 to 8 hours to complete, versus multiple days or longer for a new concrete pour.

 Minimal disruption to your home or business: